WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

                 noexcept(noexcept(x.swap(y)));
     }

-    Class template flat_map [flat_map]
+    Class template flat_multimap [flat_multimap]

-    Class template flat_map overview [flat_map.overview]
+    Class template flat_multimap overview [flat_multimap.overview]

-    A flat_map is an associative container that supports unique keys (contains at most one of each key value) and provides for retrieval of values of another type T based on the keys, as well as fast iteration of the contained elements.
+    A flat_multimap is an associative container that supports unique keys (contains at most one of each key value) and provides for retrieval of values of another type T based on the keys, as well as fast iteration of the contained elements.
 Storage for all keys is guaranteed to be contiguous in memory and storage for all values is guaranteed to be contiguous in memory.
-The flat_map class supports bidirectional iterators.
+The flat_multimap class supports bidirectional iterators.

-    A flat_map satisfies all the requirements of a container and of a reversible container.
+    A flat_multimap satisfies all the requirements of a container and of a reversible container.
-    A flat_map also provides most operations of an associative container and most operations for unique keys.
-This means that a flat_map supports the a_uniq operations but not the a_eq operations.
-For a flat_map<Key, T> the key_type is Key and the value_type is pair<const Key&, T&>.
-Descriptions are provided here only for operations on flat_map that are not described in one of those tables or for operations where there is additional semantic operation.
+    A flat_multimap also provides most operations of an associative container and most operations for unique keys.
+This means that a flat_multimap supports the a_uniq operations but not the a_eq operations.
+For a flat_multimap<Key, T> the key_type is Key and the value_type is pair<const Key&, T&>.
+Descriptions are provided here only for operations on flat_multimap that are not described in one of those tables or for operations where there is additional semantic operation.

-    The basic exception guarantee is provided by flat_map.
-Objects of value_type retrieved from a flat_map contain references that are invalidated by any operation that invalidates iterators for the container.
+    The basic exception guarantee is provided by flat_multimap.
+Objects of value_type retrieved from a flat_multimap contain references that are invalidated by any operation that invalidates iterators for the container.

     namespace std {
         template <class Key, class T, class Compare = default_order_t<Key>, class Allocator = allocator<pair<const Key&, T&>>>
-        class flat_map {
+        class flat_multimap {
         public:
             using key_type = Key;
             using mapped_typed = T;